 Many videos of public talks and podcasts about my book, and a number of talks that I have given for physics students and for professional physicists, can be found on my YouTube channel.
 This includes both

-- a set of playlists (which show many more videos in which I appear that are hosted by others.)
+• a set of playlists (which show many videos, hosted by others, in which I appear.)

 In addition, here are some older video clips of talks that I have given to a public audience.